I0San/nextjs-web3-starter/README.md

 - Within the service settings click the Eject button on the upstream repository
 - Clone that newly created repository locally
-- Install dependencies with 'npm install --force'
+- Install dependencies with 'npm install --legacy-peer-deps'
 - Install the Railway CLI (and login if this is your first time)
 - Run 'railway link' to link the local repository to your app on Railway
 - Start you app for local development with 'npm run dev'